Courthouse: United States

 Many judges also officiate at civil marriage ceremonies in their courthouse chambers.
 In some places, the courthouse also contains the main administrative office for the county government, or when a new courthouse is constructed, the former one will often be used for other local government offices.
 Either way, a typical courthouse will have one or more courtrooms and a court clerk's office with a filing window where litigants may submit documents for filing with the court.

 Each United States district court also has a federally owned building that houses courtrooms, chambers and clerk's offices.
 Many federal judicial districts are further split into divisions, which may also have their own courthouses.
-However, sometimes divisional court facilities are located in buildings that also house other agencies or offices of the United States government; for instance, the Mitchell H. Cohen United States Courthouse in Camden, New Jersey houses a United States Postal Service branch as well as court facilities for the District of New Jersey.
-Some branches of federal courts are even housed in rented office space in buildings housing commercial tenants (for instance, the United States Bankruptcy Court for the District of Delaware is located in an office building in Wilmington across the street from the main courthouse of the District Court).
+However, sometimes divisional court facilities are located in buildings that also house other agencies or offices of the United States government; for instance, the Mitchell H. Cohen United States Courthouse in Camden, New Jersey houses a United States post office as well as court facilities for the District of New Jersey.

+Some branches of U.S. federal government courts are housed in rented office space in buildings housing commercial tenants; for instance, the United States Bankruptcy Court for the District of Delaware is located in an office building in Wilmington, Delaware, across the street from the main courthouse of the district court.
 The United States District Court for the Eastern District of California has a courthouse in Yosemite to hear misdemeanors and petty crimes for Yosemite National Park.
-Meanwhile, most of the United States courts of appeals have space in the main courthouses of the federal district court covering the city in which they are seated.
+Most of the United States courts of appeals are based in the main courthouses of the federal district court in the city in which they are seated.

 The courthouse is part of the iconography of American life and is equivalent to the city hall as the symbol of the municipium in European free cities.
 Courthouses are often shown in American cinema (i.e. "Peyton Place", "Back to the Future", and "My Cousin Vinny").
 They range from small-town rural buildings with a few rooms to huge metropolitan courthouses that occupy large plots of land.
 The style of American architecture used varies, with common styles including federal, Greek Revival, neoclassicist, and modern.